allumi9/OWebForum/README.md

 Hey!
 Thanks for looking into this project!
 It's a simple web forum app built with Java and Spring Boot.
-The database I used was PostgreSQL but with a few tweaks I bellieve you could use any relational database, although some problems are to arise.
+The database I used was PostgreSQL but with a few tweaks I bellieve you could use any relational database, although some problems are to be expected.

 First clone the repo localy.
 Then make sure you have java(version 8 update 421 on mac) and maven installed.